revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-19.Write a python program to count which are starting from 'T' or 'M' in "sample.txt" file.
+19.Write a python program to count the words that starts as 'T' or 'M' in "sample.txt" file.

 <details><summary><b>Show Answer</b></summary>